Fall is the perfect time for an adventure in New England. Last year I made a trip to Portland, Maine and this year I decided to visit Stowe, Vermont.

 Stowe, VT |Restaurants

-Idletyme Brewing: As I mentioned before, we enjoyed lunch and beer at Idletyme.
-We sat in the beer pub section which felt like a pub located in a ski lodge.
+Idletyme Brewing: As I mentioned before, I enjoyed lunch and beer at Idletyme.
+I sat in the beer pub section which felt like a pub located in a ski lodge.
 The other section of the restaurant seemed a lot fancier and was actually hosting a baby shower.
 Like when did that become a thing?
 The food was delicious and the atmosphere was relaxed.

 The Whip Bar & Grill: Part of the Green Mountain Inn, The Whip offers fine dining in a casual atmosphere.
 I’m still dreaming about the Maine lobster popover and the classic turkey dinner.
 I know, weird choice.
 I’ve actually never have ordered that at a restaurant before but their cranberry sauce should be on every plate on Thanksgiving.

-Pie Casso: Before we started the drive back to Massachusetts, we grabbed some pizza at Pie Casso.
-If it was a little bit warmer we would have enjoyed their beautiful patio but we decided to sit at the bar, watch football and eat yummy pizza.
+Pie Casso: Before the drive back to Massachusetts, I grabbed some pizza at Pie Casso.
+If it was a little bit warmer I would have enjoyed their beautiful patio but decided to sit at the bar, watch football and eat yummy pizza.

 Stowe, VT | Places to Visit

-After all that beer, we decided to explore Stowe Mountain on Sunday morning.
-When I say explore, I mean we jumped on the Gondola SkyRide to the summit of the mountain.
+After all that beer, I decided to explore Stowe Mountain on Sunday morning.
+When I say explore, I mean I jumped on the Gondola SkyRide to the summit of the mountain.
 It was $29/person but I highly recommend spending the money for the SkyRide to enjoy the gorgeous views and maybe even pack a lunch to enjoy at the top too.
 If you don’t want to pack your own lunch, you can enjoy lunch at the Cliff House Restaurant.
-We just walked around, snapped lots of photos and visited the Summit retail shop before heading back down the mountain.
+I walked around, snapped lots of photos and visited the Summit retail shop before heading back down the mountain.

 Ben & Jerry’s Factory

-As we were making our way back home, we made a pit stop to visit some of my two favorite guys – Ben & Jerry.
+On the way back home I made a pit stop to visit some of my two favorite guys – Ben & Jerry.
 Ben & Jerry’s Factory is located in Waterbury, Vermont and offers tours along with a Scoop Shop and gift store.
-We did the 30 minute guided-tour to learn all about my favorite dessert.
+I did the 30 minute guided-tour to learn all about my favorite dessert.
 It ended with a sample of ice cream which was satisfying enough since the Scoop Shop line was way too long.

 Stowe, Vermont Weekend Getaway